Menu

 You buy the annuity as a one-time payment from an insurance company and then guarantee a set income level for the rest of your life.

-However, you will need the assistance of an experienced financial advisor to be sure that 1) Equity release is indeed the best way for you to raise capital to fund your care needs and 2) an Immediate Care Annuity is the right type of product suited to your circumstances.
+However, you will need the assistance of an experienced financial advisor to be sure that 1) Equity release is indeed the best way for you to raise capital to fund your care needs and 2) an Immediate Care Annuity is the correct type of product suited to your circumstances.

 Existing Equity Release Plans – What Happens If I Go Into Care?